keen-sagar/keen-sagar/README.md

 Love Solving Problems and Doing Maths
 Will be available as E-Tutor if someone really wanted to Learn Programming or Mathematics, if Interested Drop a Mail at <a href = "Keen.sagar@gmail.com">Keen.sagar@gmail.com</a>

-## Currently Looking For the Job in the IT Sector
+## Currently Looking For the Job in IT Sector

 <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="60"> <em>